mopidy/mopidy/docs/sponsors.rst

 - Mailgun for sending emails from the Discourse forum.

-- Hosting of the Jenkins CI server at https://ci.mopidy.com.

-- Hosting of a Linux worker for https://ci.mopidy.com.

-- Hosting of a Windows worker for https://ci.mopidy.com.

 - CDN hosting at http://dl.mopidy.com, which is used to distribute Pi Musicbox images.